 Belk Library provides public use computers in support of the academic missions of Elon University and as a service to members of the surrounding community.
 In the spirit of free and open inquiry, no restrictions are placed on Internet access.
 Library patrons are expected to use computer resources responsibly, ethically, and in compliance with relevant laws and any contractual agreements the Library has entered into to provide such resources.

 The Library's computing resources are shared by many.
-To insure the consistency of available software and hardware, Library users are expected to refrain from actions such as, but not limited to, the following:
+To insure the consistency of available software and hardware, Library users are expected to:

 Because of the risk of damage to materials, furnishings and equipment, food and drink are permitted in the library only under limited conditions.
 Beverages in covered containers and small items of packaged food may be taken to study areas.
 No food or drink is permitted in computer labs or in the information commons.